 Why Twitter Ad Retargeting Is Going to Be a Money-Making Machine

 External data could help Twitter refine their ad targeting in a big way by strengthening that commercial intent and giving marketers new metrics to gauge the success of their social advertising performance.

 Twitter’s decision to work with established ad partners is a smart one.
 FBX gives advertisers access to a massive network thanks to their deal with DoubleClick, yet Twitter has made their offering a real player thanks to the established partnerships their partners already have with big brand advertisers.
 It’s a much faster route to a profitable network than building their own network or purchasing one, as Google has done.
 Twitter can now just tap into that revenue stream, kick up their feet, and let the money flow in.

 Clearly, Wall Street insiders love the move and have faith this will bring Twitter – and investors – greater profit, given the movement in Twitter stock this week.
 You should have bought stock yesterday!

-Also on Twitter’s side: It’s unlikely to get much blow-back from privacy advocates since there is no expectation of privacy on Twitter – it’s inherently public!
+Also on Twitter’s side: It’s unlikely to get much blow-back from online privacy advocates since there is no expectation of privacy on Twitter – it’s inherently public!
 Facebook, which saw massive growth in part because of its perceived “walled garden” effect, doesn’t have the same advantage.

 What do you think of Twitter’s retargeting plans, are you willing to give it a shot?